 This page provides an overview of procedures for contacting and requesting permission from a copyright owner to use a copyrighted work.
-If you already know exactly what you want and are in communication with the copyright owner, you may go directly to one of the permission forms available through this page.
+If you already know exactly what you want and are in communication with the copyright owner, you may go directly to one of the model permission letters available through this page.

 Procedures for Securing Permission